-Charges related to vaginal mesh liability and associated legal fees and other expenses for all periods presented are reported in Discontinued operations, net of tax in our Consolidated Statements of Operations.
+Charges related to vaginal mesh liability and associated legal fees and other expenses for all periods presented are reported in Discontinued operations, net of tax in our Consolidated Profit and Loss Account.

-To date, the Company has made total mesh liability payments of approximately \$3.5 billion, \$242.8 million of which remains in the QSFs as of December 31, 2019.
-We currently expect to fund into the QSFs during 2020 the remaining payments under all existing settlement agreements.
-As the funds are disbursed out of the QSFs from time to time, the liability accrual will be reduced accordingly with a corresponding reduction to restricted cash and cash equivalents.
-In addition, we may pay cash distributions to settle disputes separate from the QSFs, which will also decrease the liability accrual and decrease cash and cash equivalents.
+As of December 31, 2019, the Group has made total cumulative mesh liability payments of approximately \$3.5 billion, \$242.8 million of which remains in the QSFs as of December 31, 2019.
+We currently expect to fund the remaining payments under all previously executed settlement agreements into the QSFs during 2020.
+As the funds are disbursed out of the QSFs from time to time, the liability accrual will be reduced accordingly with a corresponding reduction to restricted cash at bank and on-hand.
+In addition, we may pay cash distributions to settle disputes separate from the QSFs, which will also decrease the liability accrual and decrease cash at bank and on-hand.

-We were contacted in October 2012 regarding a civil investigation initiated by various state attorneys general into mesh products, including transvaginal surgical mesh products designed to treat POP and SUI.
+We were contacted in October 2012 regarding a civil investigation initiated by various U.S. state attorneys general into mesh products, including transvaginal surgical mesh products designed to treat POP and SUI.
 In November 2013, we received a subpoena relating to this investigation from the state of California, and we have subsequently received additional subpoenas from California and other states.
 We are cooperating with the investigations.

+The MDL court has been remanding MDL cases to their districts of origin for further proceedings.
+Other cases are proceeding in various state and federal courts.
+The earliest trial is currently scheduled for August 2020; however, trials may occur earlier or later as timing remains uncertain due to the impact of COVID-19 and other factors.
 We will continue to vigorously defend any unresolved claims and to explore other options as appropriate in our best interests.
 Similar matters may be brought by others or the foregoing matters may be expanded.
 We are unable to predict the outcome of these matters or to estimate the possible range of any additional losses that could be incurred.

-Although the Company believes it has appropriately estimated the probable total amount of loss associated with all mesh-related matters as of the date of this report, litigation is ongoing in certain cases that have not settled, trials may occur as early as April 2020, and it is reasonably possible that further claims may be filed or asserted and that adjustments to our overall liability accrual may be required.
+Although the Group believes it has appropriately estimated the probable total amount of loss associated with all mesh-related matters as of the date of this report, litigation is ongoing in certain cases that have not settled, and it is reasonably possible that further claims may be filed or asserted and that adjustments to our overall liability accrual may be required.
 This could have a material adverse effect on our business, financial condition, results of operations and cash flows.

 Testosterone.
-A federal MDL in the U.S. District Court for the Northern District of Illinois includes multiple lawsuits against manufacturers of prescription medications containing testosterone, including our subsidiaries EPI and Auxilium Pharmaceuticals, Inc. (subsequently converted to Auxilium Pharmaceuticals, LLC and hereinafter referred to as Auxilium).
+A federal MDL in the U.S. District Court for the Northern District of Illinois has included multiple lawsuits against manufacturers of prescription medications containing testosterone, including our subsidiaries EPI and Auxilium Pharmaceuticals, Inc. (subsequently converted to Auxilium Pharmaceuticals, LLC and hereinafter referred to as Auxilium).
 Plaintiffs in these suits have generally alleged various personal injuries resulting from the use of such medications (including FORTESTA® Gel, DELATESTRYL®, TESTIM®, TESTOPEL®, AVEED® and STRIANT®), including pulmonary embolism, stroke or other vascular and/or cardiac injuries, and sought compensatory and/or punitive damages, where available.